ve7gel/Docs/Dyson/README.md

 likely get and "Authorization Error".
 Once you have the credential, you can then log back in to the app.

 ###Version History:
+5.0.0 Beta November 10, 2025
+- modify code so that only drivers actually available with specific models are loaded
+- convert VOC and NOC display values to more meaningful ratings (as described by the Dyson App) instead of raw numbers
+- significant changes to profiles to improve operability with eisy-ui in particular and UDM to some degree.
+- profile changes will have significant impact on the way the status/commands work in IoX programs and most of those will need to be altered.

 4.2.0 October 31, 2025
 - modify profiles for eisy/udm compatibility improvement